 5) Combining vitamin C with vitamin E effectively increases protection against UV-induced skin damage.
 Both antioxidants are capable of reducing oxidative stress and should be used alongside sunscreen blocks, which used alone do not block all the free radicals produced by UV-exposure.

 6) It is untrue that Vitamin C products should only be applied in the morning.
 Vitamin C is also useful after exposure to UV- radiation and can be used at night.

 7) Vitamin C should not be used together with benzoyl peroxide, used to treat acne, as it oxidizes the vitamin C.

 Discover our highly effective Vitamin C Serum – which combines vitamin C in its stable Tetrahexyldecyl Ascorbate form, and vitamin E with potent botanical actives like carrot and rosehip CO2 extracts, bisabolol, pomegranate, and sea buckthorn oils.

-Our night treatment – Dream Couple – consists of two serums, one with vitamins C and E and one with 3% of the purest, multi-molecular Hyaluronic Acid.
+Our night treatment – Dream Couple – consists of two serums, one with vitamins C and E and one with Hyaluronic Acid.

-Try it for yourself and transform your skin into healthy, glowing and more youthful-looking.
+Try it for yourself and transform your skin into healthy, glowing and more fresh-looking.